-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 217, the National Coverage Determination governing Medicare coverage of blood-derived products for chronic non-healing wounds, effective March 7, 2026.
-Here's what billing teams need to know before claims hit the queue.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for blood-derived products used in chronic non-healing wounds, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table